scoconno/scoconno.github.io/Teaching/Time/Assignments/Short2.md

 ### Prompt

 Stop the clock!
 News alert!
-The prominent scientist David Hilbert has claimed to discover conclusive evidence that the Universe has a beginning.
+The prominent scientist Edwin Hubble has claimed to discover conclusive evidence that the Universe has a beginning.
 It is being called in some quarters evidence that the Universe began with a 'Big Bang'.
 Others reject this wholeheartedly.
 They claim that the evidence for the Big Bang shows only that the Universe once experienced a 'Big Crunch' before expanding once again, a cycle of crunch, bang, crunch and so on that has and will go on for eternity.

 You are a journalist for the NY Times.
 Your editor sends you the following assignment:

 > All this bang/crunch talk is getting those science folk in a tizzy.
 I can't make heads or tails of it, but our readers want an explanation.
 Please write a very accessible piece explaining the supposed evidence for the Big Bang and the debate over whether it shows that the Universe has a beginning.
+Make sure to explain the alternative of bang/crunch/bang/crunch and so on .
 >
 > And remember, we need to sell newspapers!
 When I say 'accessible', I mean that it better be understandable by your average joe, someone with only a high school diploma.
 >